 - 18.7.2.2.
 Retention of Education Code Rights: Nothing herein shall modify or in any manner affect the rights of the Governing Board/District under provisions of the Education Code relating to the employment, classification, retention or non-retention of certificated employees. - 18.7.2.3.
 Nothing herein shall modify or affect the District's right to issue notices (of unsatisfactory performance and/or unprofessional conduct) pursuant to Education Code section 44938. - 18.7.3.
 Right of Representation: A Participating Teacher shall have the right to be represented by SDEA in any open meetings of the Panel concerning the Participating Teacher and shall be given reasonable opportunity to present his/her point of view concerning any report being made. - 18.7.4.
 Panel Decisions Not Grievable: A Participating Teacher shall not have access to the grievance process to challenge the contents of reports or decisions of the Panel, but may file official responses, as provided herein, which shall become part of the official record of the intervention provided under this program.
 Although violations of confidentiality are not grievable, they may be addressed through other legal recourse. - 18.7.5.
 Confidentiality: All proceedings and materials related to the administration of this article shall be strictly confidential.
-Therefore, members and consulting teachers may disclose such information only as necessary to administer this article and comply with law.
+Therefore, members and Consulting Teachers may disclose such information only as necessary to administer this article and comply with law.
 Violations of confidentiality shall be addressed through legal recourse other than the contractual grievance process. - 18.7.6.
-Participation in PAR is Nonmanagement: Functions performed pursuant to this article by bargaining unit members shall not constitute either management or supervisory functions as defined in the EERA (i.e., Government Code section 3540.1, subdivisions (g) and (m).) - 18.7.7.
-Immunity From Liability: The District shall indemnify and hold harmless the members of the PAR Panel and the consulting teachers from any liability arising out of their Participation in this program as provided in Education Code section 44503, subdivision (c). - 18.7.8.
-Mentor Teacher Program: Article 18 will be repealed effective July 1, 2000.
+Participation in PAR is Nonmanagement: Functions performed pursuant to this article by bargaining unit members shall not constitute either management or supervisory functions as defined in the EERA (i.e., Government Code section 3540.1, subdivisions (g) and (m). - 18.7.7.
+Immunity From Liability: The District shall indemnify and hold harmless the members of the PAR Panel and the Consulting Teachers from any liability arising out of their Participation in this program as provided in Education Code section 44503, subdivision (c).